Saskatchewan Safety Council

 Picture

-Our mission is to create a safe and controlled environment in which the youth of Saskatchewan will be able to learn about safety.
+Our mission is to create a safe and controlled environment in which the youth of Saskatchewan will be able to learn about safety through practical activities.
 This community resource will be leveraged primarily for teaching traffic, fire, home, community, personal, and online safety skills to the school-aged children of our communities.
+Programs may be conducted by many different community based non-profits and charities that can offer innovative programs with the proper facilities available.

 Instructors and volunteers will deliver dynamic life-saving lessons in both classroom and practical settings instilling a culture of safe choices for generations to come.
-The unique facility will provide a hands-on opportunity to practice what is learned in a safe, controlled environment.
-This tactile experience serves to reinforce lessons learned and results in long-term retention of the valuable lessons of the Community Safety Village.
+The unique facility will provide a hands-on opportunity to practice what is learned in a safe, controlled environment serving to reinforce lessons learned.

 The grounds of the Community Safety Village will contain a miniature village featuring more than 30 scaled-down buildings, streets and roadways, parking lots, green space, operational traffic lights, signs and a railway crossing where children can utilize the new knowledge they've learned.